laravel/docs/queries.md

 	            ->select('users.*', 'contacts.phone', 'orders.price')
 	            ->get();

-The first argument passed to the `join` method is the name of the table you need to join to, while the remaining arguments specify the column constraints for the join.
-Of course, as you can see, you can join to multiple tables in a single query.

 #### Left Join Statement

-If you would like to perform a "left join" instead of an "inner join", you may use the `leftJoin` method.
-The arguments passed to `leftJoin` are the same as those passed to the `join` method:
+If you would like to perform a "left join" instead of an "inner join", use the `leftJoin` method.
+The `leftJoin` method has the same signature as the `join` method:

 	$users = DB::table('users')
 		    	->leftJoin('posts', 'users.id', '=', 'posts.user_id')